Skip to content

 3. Toggle off Account Action Required or Account alerts

-Keep in mind that turning off these notifications means you won’t see legitimate account security alerts from Google either.
+Turning off these notifications means you won’t see legitimate security alerts from Google either.

 #Troubleshooting Persistent Notifications

-Some users report the notification returning even after completing all fixes above.
-This usually points to one of these deeper issues.
+Some users report the notification returning even after completing every fix above.
+This usually points to a deeper issue.

 Multiple Google accounts.
 Check all accounts under Settings > Accounts.
-The problem account might not be the one you use most.
-Remove any accounts you no longer need.
+The problem might not be your primary account.
+Remove any you no longer need.

 Work or school accounts.
-Managed Google Workspace accounts have stricter security policies set by your IT administrator.
-You might need app-specific passwords, a specific VPN connection, or a company-approved device enrollment before the account will sync.
-Contact your organization’s IT helpdesk with the exact error message.
+Managed Google Workspace accounts have stricter security policies controlled by your organization’s IT department.
+You might need app-specific passwords, a VPN connection, or company-approved device enrollment before the account will sync.
+Contact your IT helpdesk with the exact error message you’re seeing.

-Device was previously reset.
-If you bought a used phone or did a factory reset, the previous owner’s Google account might still be linked through FRP (Factory Reset Protection).
+Factory Reset Protection lock.
+If you bought a used phone or did a factory reset, the previous owner’s Google account might still be linked through FRP.
 You’ll need the original account credentials or a Samsung FRP tool to resolve this.

 According to an Android Community support thread, persistent cases often involve Work Profile configurations that need to be removed through the device’s admin settings.

-If you’re dealing with related Google payment errors, check our guide on fixing OR-IEH-01 errors.
+If you’re running into related Google payment errors, check our guide on fixing OR-IEH-01 errors.
+For other restricted access issues on Android, we’ve got a separate troubleshooting guide.

 #Bottom Line

-Start by tapping the notification and re-entering your password.
+Tap the “Account Action Required” notification and re-enter your password.
 That fixes it for most people in under a minute.
-If the notification keeps coming back, clear the Google Play Services cache or remove and re-add the account.
-For phones with FRP lock issues tied to a previous owner, you’ll need to bypass the Google account verification separately.
+If the notification keeps returning, clear the Google Play Services cache or remove and re-add the affected Google account.
+For phones with FRP lock issues tied to a previous owner, you’ll need to handle the Google account verification separately.

 #Frequently Asked Questions

-It means Google Play Services detected a problem with one of the Google accounts on your device.
-The most common cause is a password that changed on another device but wasn’t updated on your phone.
-The notification will keep appearing until you either re-authenticate the account or remove it from your device entirely.
+It means Google Play Services detected an authentication problem with one of the Google accounts on your device.
+The most common cause is a password change that hasn’t been updated on your phone.
+The notification keeps appearing until you re-authenticate or remove the account.

-#Will removing my Google account delete my data?
+Will removing my Google account delete my emails and photos?

-No. Everything is stored on Google’s servers.
-Removing the account from your phone just disconnects the local sync, and adding it back re-downloads your data in about 2-5 minutes.
+No. Your emails, contacts, photos, and Drive files live on Google’s servers.
+Removing the account from your phone disconnects the local sync.
+Adding it back re-downloads your data in about 2-5 minutes.

-No. Clearing the cache only removes temporary files that Google Play Services uses for authentication.
-Your installed apps, app data, saved passwords, and all other settings stay completely untouched.
-Think of it like clearing browser cookies: the browser still works, but you might need to log in again to some services.
+No. Clearing the cache only removes temporary authentication files.
+Your installed apps, app data, saved passwords, and settings stay completely untouched.

-#How do I fix this on a Samsung phone specifically?
+How do I fix this on a Samsung phone?

 Same fixes, slightly different menus.
-On Samsung One UI, go to Settings > Accounts and backup > Manage accounts to remove or re-add Google accounts.
-For cache clearing, it’s Settings > Apps > Google Play Services > Storage > Clear cache.
+On Samsung One UI, go to Settings > Accounts and backup > Manage accounts.
+For cache clearing: Settings > Apps > Google Play Services > Storage > Clear cache.

 Yes, but it’s overkill for this problem.
-A factory reset wipes everything on your phone and should only be used as an absolute last resort.
+A factory reset wipes everything on your phone and should be an absolute last resort.
 Try all five methods in this guide first.
-If nothing works and the notification is tied to a corrupted system partition, a factory reset followed by signing in with a fresh Google account will eliminate the error permanently.
+If nothing works, a factory reset followed by signing in with a fresh Google account will clear the error permanently.

-#Does this notification appear on tablets and Wear OS devices too?
+Does this notification appear on tablets and Wear OS devices?

-Yes, any device running Google Play Services can show this notification, including Android tablets, Wear OS smartwatches, and Android TV devices.
-The fix is the same: re-authenticate or remove the affected Google account through the device’s settings menu.
+Yes.
+Any device running Google Play Services can show this notification.
+That includes Android tablets, Wear OS smartwatches, and Android TV devices.
+The fix is the same: re-authenticate or remove the affected Google account through the device’s settings.

 Fone.tips Editorial Team